|Giant Cups & Glasses (page 2)|

 |Java J's (now Bristol BBQ)

-Son-Rise Espresso has what appears to be an iced latte made of trash cans. [map]
+Son-Rise Espresso had what appeared to be an iced latte made of trash cans.
+It was gone by 2021.

 The former Perry's Cherry Diner featured a giant cup incorporated into its building.
 It was built around 2005 but closed the following year 2006.
 By 2009, the building was demolished.
 The original Perry's Cherry Diner in Sturgeon Bay, WI is also closed.
 It did not have a giant cup.